JimInCA/nordic-esb-bootloader/README.md

 make flash
 ```
 This should install the firmware on the dongle.
 At least, I hope this will work.
 I may have forgotten that the JLINK software needs to be installed, but I did this so long ago, that I can't remember.
 If so, you can go to https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF5-Command-Line-Tools and install the proper tools.

+A Little Bit Of History
+---
+This code was originally developed to run under embedded Linux.
+I had a lot of fun developing all the different facets of this project and wanted to release it so that others can use it as well.
+But to make it more general, I ported it to Windows 10.
+Although the documentation that I've provided shows how to build the code using arm-gcc for the Nordic code and gcc for the host programs, I've also included the proper uVision 5 project files so that you can build the Nordic code using Keil5 and Visual Studio solution files for the application code.
+The choice as to which to use is up to you.

+Have Fun!